How Much Does Insulation Cost to Install?

 Labor Cost to Install Insulation

-Labor to install most insulation runs $0.25 to $0.50 per square foot.
-However, it depends on the type you’re putting in.
+Most installers charge between $40 and $80 per hour to install insulation.
+However, it depends on the type of insulation you’re putting in.
 For example, spray foam takes more prep and experience to correctly install versus something like batt insulation, which goes in quickly with almost no experience necessary.
+Keep in mind that your price may increase for additional insulation-related tasks, such as removing the old insulation in order to replace it.

 DIY vs. Hire Insulation Contractor